There are quite a few big changes that have taken place with our Android and iOS mobile apps, leading to some frequently asked questions.

 - The bottom navigation bar can be customized to reorder the media types of even disable ones in which you’re not interested

-- If you have more than one source available for a particular media type (e.g. your own music library as well as one shared with you by a friend), you can reorder the sources
+- If you have more than one source available for a particular media type (e.g. you have multiple music libraries), you can reorder the sources

 You can find more information in the dedicated Customization article.